 Ian van Coller

-Van Coller often hybridizes his images, using collage, digital collage, and especially bookmaking to realize his works.
-His artists books are among his most celebrated works, and a form he often uses to convey his artistic vision.
-For van Coller his bodies of work are most potent in their entirety as a book, but he almost always makes images available as loose prints.
+Van Coller often hybridizes his images, using collage, digital collage, and bookmaking to realize his works.
+His artists books are his most celebrated and collected pieces, and a form he often uses to convey his artistic vision.
+For van Coller, the works feel most potent in their entirety as a book, but he always makes images available as loose prints.

 More Artist YOU May Like: